jmehami1/MMHS-RE/docs/index.md

 - [Mitsuba RGB simulator](https://github.com/jmehami1/mitsuba/tree/master)
 - [Mitsuba Spectral simulator](https://github.com/jmehami1/mitsuba/tree/spectral)

-These should be in separate directories.
+These repositories should be in separate directories.
 The spectral version renders hypercubes of 100 channels.

-added the hyperspectral image generation (see [here](https://github.com/jmehami1/mitsuba)).
-The config file for the Mitsuba scenes can be found [here](https://drive.google.com/drive/folders/1SIUlGbyHUFoWXUvZ2eydZz-lOyQSqijd?usp=sharing) .
+The scene files to render examples from the paper are found in [here](https://drive.google.com/file/d/15_dZxSGzgQUROp-pKEY7Gn8SvvX6r1b1/view?usp=sharing).
+The README will describe the process to generate datasets.

 ### Supplementary material for the paper